How do I book an initial consultation?

 Do you see patients with health insurance cover?

-Yes, the BMI London Independent Hospital works with all major health insurance.
+Yes, the London Clinic and the BMI London Independent Hospital both work with all major health insurances.
 However, you might need to check in advance if your insurance policy covers physiotherapy.

 How do online consultations work?